 Please contact firstname.lastname@example.org for help with accessing our website.

 The SAVES program operates from 7pm to 7am, seven days a week for 28 participating rural hospitals across South Australia.

 SAVES links doctors with patients and their local nurses in country emergency departments via the existing Telehealth Network, enabling face-to-face consults using video conferencing equipment based at the RDWA offices.

-Country Health SA Chief Executive Officer, Maree Geraghty says “Country GPs should be reassured that SAVES is not a replacement service… it is designed to support rural doctors’ existing practices, provide greater flexibility for their operating hours and improve their work-life balance by allowing them to take well-deserved time off.”
+The program is designed to support rural doctors, provide greater flexibility for their operating hours and improve their work-life balance by allowing them to take well-deserved time off.